-People with skin of color can get rosacea
+People with darker skin tones can get rosacea

 Rosacea is a common condition that affects the skin on the face and sometimes the eyes.
 It often begins with a tendency to flush or blush easily.
 With time, that warm feeling on the face tends to last longer and may eventually become constant.

-Studies show that when people of color develop rosacea, the early signs, such as flushing, can be missed or mistaken for another condition.
+Studies show that when people with darker skin tones develop rosacea, the early signs, such as flushing, can be missed or mistaken for another condition.

 Without treatment, rosacea can worsen.
 Your face may burn and sting every time water touches it or you apply a skin care product.
 Some people develop acne-like breakouts.
 When rosacea affects the eyes, it can cause problems with your eyesight.

-Even when it worsens, rosacea can be missed in people who have skin of color.
+Even when it worsens, rosacea can be missed in people who have darker skin tones.

-If you have skin of color, dermatologists recommend that you make a dermatology appointment if you notice any of the following on your face:
+If you have a darker skin tone, dermatologists recommend that you make a dermatology appointment if you notice any of the following on your face:

 A warm feeling most of the time